OpenFogStack/matterHub/README.md

 You probably need to reboot after this.

-After the reboot run the activate script again:
+After the reboot run the activate script again (this might require setting the `MATTER_HUB_DIR` env variable again):

 ```bash
 cd ${MATTER_HUB_DIR}